TimFinnigan/generate-mobile-app-icons/README.md

 - Creates Android adaptive icons
 - Preview generated icons in the browser
 - Download individual icons or all at once
+- Download all icons as a ZIP file
 - Client-side processing (no server required)

 ## Getting Started